JeonSeongHu/jeonseonghu.github.io/_pages/about.md

 	<div class="col-md-8 about-main">
 		<div class="bio-intro">
 			<p>
-				<span class="highlight">To Know As We Know | </span> The world obeys physics.
+				<span class="highlight">To Know As We Know: </span> The world obeys physics.
 Humans reason with logic.
-Machines see only patterns.
+However machines see only patterns.
 I study the internal reasoning processes of <span class="dotted-underline">Generative 3D/4D Models</span> and infuse them with <span class="dotted-underline">Physical and Perceptual Priors</span>, so AI can interpret and interact with dynamic environments more like humans do.
 			</p>
 		</div>